-Additional information about these and other factors can be found in the "Risk management" and "Overview of other risks" sections of the 2012 Management's Discussion and Analysis, the "Risk management" section of our Q2 Management's Discussion and Analysis and the other filings made by RBC with the SEC that are incorporated by reference in this prospectus.
+Additional information about these and other factors can be found in the "Risk management" and "Overview of other risks" sections of our 2015 Management's Discussion and Analysis and the other filings made by us with the SEC that are incorporated by reference in this prospectus.

-Information contained in or otherwise accessible through the websites mentioned in this prospectus does not form part of this prospectus.
+Information contained in or otherwise accessible through the websites mentioned in this prospectus does not form part of this prospectus and is not incorporated herein by reference.
 All references in this prospectus to websites are inactive textual references and are for your information only.